-Retribution ends in a equally vague way, Jack has seemingly planned to take a much more honest path as a cop, much like his father, but there is no plans for a sequel and considering the sales and reception, there might never be.
+Retribution ends in a equally vague way, Jack has seemingly planned to take a much more honest path as a cop, much like his father, but there is no plans for a sequel.

 Shout-Out: Fat Chow in the original game is a thinly veiled reference to Chow Yun Fat, a Shout Out to the game's heavy John Woo influences.

 Jack: He walked in like he owned the place... which suggested he probably did.

 Taking the Bullet: Downplayed in Retribution.
 Shadow tackles Redwater and prevents him from mowing down Jack with a gun turret, but not without getting beaten into submission for it.
 This only pisses offJack even more.

 Later, Fahook kills the pilot of the plane he's on so that it'll crash with Jack on-board, and on top of that, booby-traps the autopilot with two different bombs.
 Even Jack wonders if he just keeps the autopilot on his plane booby-trapped at all times.

 Several of the game's disarms are like this as well.
 Was it really necessary to shoot that guy in the face after you broke his arm and then turned his spine to paste, Jack?
 They get even more unnecessarily brutal in Retribution.

 Throwaway Guns: Jack doesn't have time to reload.
 He just tosses his pistols aside and draws new ones.